 I did try the dried out chips version which was much easier to eat but didn't taste like the real thing as much.

 I loved getting different smoothies and juices.
 I had one almost every day... got to stay really healthy you know!
 And if you combine that with spicy foods you're sure to not get sick!

 And in case you did, there would always be a 7Eleven nearby with absolutely anything you need!

 Once you get to downtown Bangkok, you get so caught into the busy lifestyle.
 Thousands of people anywhere you looked, with giant streets everywhere, lots of traffic, LOTS of shopping and malls, food everywhere.
 Let me mention this, Thais LOVE to shop.
 There's so much of everything it's extremely overwhelming how huge these malls are.
 It's impossible to not find what you're looking for.
 Almost every mall has a huge selection of clothing stores, electronics, restaurants, supermarkets, movie theaters, all in one building.

-If it wasn't for them submerging me into the Thai lifestyle, I don't think I would of had such a memorable great experience.
-I partied every week, visited some well known clubs and bars, danced danced danced the nights away, then eating different types of Thai food to prevent hangovers, visited Korea town, which is very popular because there's some yummy Korean bbq restaurants over there.
+If it wasn't for them submerging me into the Thai lifestyle, I don't think I would of had such a memorable & great experience.
+I visited some well known clubs and bars, danced danced danced the nights away, would eat different types of street food, visited Korea town, which is very popular because there's some yummy Korean bbq restaurants over there.